postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-version-control/reviewing-pull-requests.md

 1. Select **Changes** to review the changes in the merge conflict.
 1. Select **Resolve Conflicts** to resolve merge conflicts between the fork and parent element.

-    > You can also select **Pull the changes** for any change.
+    > You can also select **Pull the changes** for any conflict.

     <img src="https://assets.postman.com/postman-docs/v10/resolve-conflicts-v10.jpg" alt="Resolve conflicts"/>

 1. For each conflict, choose the version you want to include when you merge.
 Select **Keep Source** to keep the change on the parent element.
 Select **Keep Destination** to keep the change on your fork.
-You can also select the version you want to keep.
+You can also select the version you want to keep for each conflict.

     <img src="https://assets.postman.com/postman-docs/v10/conflicts-keep-source-or-destination-v10.jpg" alt="Pull Changes"/>